The Orville season 3

-The third season of the comedy-drama science fiction television series The Orville, also known as The Orville: New Horizons, premiered on June 2, 2022.
+The third season of the comedy-drama science fiction television series The Orville, also known as The Orville: New Horizons, debuted on June 2, 2022, and concluded on August 4.
 It streams on Hulu in the United States and on Disney+ internationally.
+It consists of ten episodes, and one unproduced episode released as a novella by Seth MacFarlane.
 Filming began in October 2019 but was halted due to the COVID-19 pandemic, and production was ultimately completed in August 2021.
-This season streamed exclusively on Hulu, after its previous two seasons aired first on Fox, (Note: Episodes from seasons 1 and 2 were released on Hulu the day after each episode aired.) and is the only season to premiere since the acquisition of 21st Century Fox by Disney in March 2019.
+The season streamed exclusively on Hulu, after its previous two seasons aired first on Fox, (Note: Episodes from seasons 1 and 2 were released on Hulu the day after each episode aired.) and is the only season to premiere since the acquisition of 21st Century Fox by Disney in March 2019.

 Summary

 Storylines for the season include the Union's conflict with the Kaylon, Claire's reconciliation with Isaac, Ed discovering that he shares a daughter with newly elected Krill chancellor Teleya, the reversal of Topa's sex-change operation and new crew member Charly Burke overcoming her bigotry towards Isaac for his part in her friend's death upon learning the origins of the Kaylon's own prejudice towards biologicals.
 Towards the end of the season, Moclus is expelled from the Union after Kelly and Bortus rescue Topa from a Moclan black site where she's tortured and nearly killed after agreeing to help Haveena smuggle newborn Moclan females (violating the agreement established in the previous season), so the Moclans form an alliance with the Krill against the Kaylon, who are coerced into a truce with the Union by a weapon powerful enough to wipe them out.
 Ironically, the Union is forced to ally with the Kaylon when the weapon falls into the hands of the Krill and the Moclans, culminating in a battle that does not come without sacrifice.